The CTS test results are placed in the file:

 - CTS v2 for Android 7.0 and later

-In CTS v6.0 and earlier, select Device Information (link above Test Summary) to view details about the device, firmware (make, model, firmware build, platform), and device hardware (screen resolution, keypad, screen type).
-(CTS v7.0 does not display device information.)
+In CTS v1 and earlier, select Device Information (link above Test Summary) to view details about the device, firmware (make, model, firmware build, platform), and device hardware (screen resolution, keypad, screen type).
+CTS v2 does not display device information.

-The Test Summary section provides executed test plan details, like the CTS plan name and execution start and end times.
+The Test Summary section provides executed test plan details, such as the CTS plan name and execution start and end times.
 It also presents an aggregate summary of the number of tests that passed, failed, timed out, or could not be executed.

 The next section, the CTS test report, provides a summary of tests passed per package.